 Once again, you’ll be able to see through your glass coffee pot.

 Is your coffee pot made of metal?
 If not, then surely it has metal components, right?
 More than likely, yes.
-When combining salt with vinegar to make a paste, rubbing that paste over your coffee pot’s most offensive patches of rust can make them a thing of the past.
+When combining salt with white vinegar to make a paste, rubbing that paste over your coffee pot’s most offensive patches of rust can make them a thing of the past.

 You can even polish your metal coffee pot with salt.
-This time, you’ll need to mix it with lemon (the juice of half of a squeezed lemon) and rub it over the newly de-rusted parts to make them shine like new.
+This time, you’ll need to mix it with lemon juice (the juice of half of a squeezed lemon) and rub it over the newly de-rusted parts to make them shine like new.